A L\'evy flight for electrons in graphene: superdiffusive-to-diffusive transport transition: Results

 In order to characterize the L\'evy-to-diffusive transition, it is convenient to relate the Fermi energy to the number of channels in the nanoribbon $N$.
 This dimensionless integer corresponds to the number of propagating wave modes in the ribbon, which is proportional to both the width $W$ and the Fermi vector $k_F$ through $N = k_FW/\pi$. {Since our aim is to study electronic localization, we keep $W$ fixed and increase the graphene length $L$ tuning $N$ only by the Fermi energy.
 If the width $W$ is kept fixed, the electronic structure of each nanoribbon remains unchanged during the numerical calculation.
 Nonetheless, we have verified that the transition does not depend on $W$, as discussed below.}

 Fig. \ref{fig:alpharules}(a) shows the transmission coefficient of pristine AGNR, ZGNR and 2DEG as a function of the Fermi energy.
-The value at the plateaus corresponds to the number of channel, i.e. $T(E)=N$.
+The value at the plateaus corresponds to the number of channels, i.e. $T(E)=N$.
 For the AGNR (blue line), we have a relation between $E/t_0 = 0.02, 0.05, 0.08, \cdots$ and $N = 1, 2, 3, \cdots$, similarly for ZGNR (red line) and 2DEG (black line).
-Knowing the relation between the Fermi energy and the number of channels, we can study how the exponent $\alpha$ varies as a function of $N$.
+Knowing the relation between the Fermi energy and the number of channels, we can study how the exponent $\gamma$ varies as a function of $N$.

-Fig. \ref{fig:alpharules}(b) shows the exponent $\alpha$ as a function of $N$ ranging from 1 to 55 propagating modes for the AGNR, ZGNR and 2DEG.
-When $N > 10$, Fig. \ref{fig:alpharules}(b) presents a plateau close to $\alpha=2$ for the three types of ELFD, which indicates a regular diffusive transport.
+Fig. \ref{fig:alpharules}(b) shows the exponent $\gamma$ as a function of $N$ ranging from 1 to 55 for the AGNR, ZGNR and 2DEG.
+When $N > 10$, Fig. \ref{fig:alpharules}(b) presents a plateau close to $\gamma=1$ for the three types of ELG, which indicates regular diffusive transport.
 On the other hand, when $N < 10$ the honeycomb and square lattices behave differently.
-For AGNR and ZGNR, we have a plateau close to $\alpha=1$, which is consistent with L\'evy transport.
+For AGNR and ZGNR, we have a plateau close to $\gamma=0.5$, which is consistent with L\'evy transport.
 However, for the 2DEG with $N < 10$, the average transmission can no longer be fitted by Eq. (\ref{eq:alpha}).
-Instead, they can be fitted by an exponential, which is compatible with Anderson localization [\onlinecite{sheng2007introduction}].
+Instead, they follow an exponential, which is compatible with Anderson localization [\onlinecite{sheng2007introduction}].

 The results of Fig. \ref{fig:alpharules}(b) confirm the presence of a L\'evy-to-diffusive transition in graphene nanoribbons imbibed into the EQDC.
-This L\'evy-to-diffusive transition is an exclusive feature of honeycomb lattices, it does not depend on the edge type, and can be tuned by the Fermi energy.
+This transition is an exclusive feature of honeycomb lattices, it does not depend on the edge type, and can be tuned by the Fermi energy.
 However, in order to access this transition in Fig. \ref{fig:alpharules}(b) we had to produce an ensemble with 6000 samples, which makes the effect experimentally inaccessible.